Peter II of Russia: Reign

-The coronation of Peter II took place in Moscow on 9 January 1728, with the Emperor and a huge entourage.
+The coronation of Peter II took place at the Cathedral of Dormition in Kremlin, Moscow on 9 January 1728, with the Emperor and a huge entourage.
 Still, he was disengaged from the affairs of state.
 Foreign witnesses proclaimed: "All of Russia is in terrible disorder ... money is not paid to anyone.
 God knows what will happen with finances.
 Everyone steals, as much as he can."
-Moving the court and several other institutions from St. Petersburg back to Moscow (1728) was painful for the "Northern Capital", as well as for the nobility forced to move with it, as Peter the Great had put much effort into developing St. Petersburg into a large and lively city.
+Moving the court and several other institutions from Saint Petersburg back to Moscow in 1728 was painful for the "Northern Capital", as well as for the nobility forced to move with it, as Peter the Great had put much effort into developing Saint Petersburg into a large and lively city.